catalystneuro/ndx-binned-spikes/README.md

 As with the previous example this can be then added to a processing module in an NWB file and written to disk using exactly the same code as before.

 ### Storing data from multiple events together
-In some cases, it is useful to store the data from multiple events together.
-For example, there are experiments where many stimuli are presented to the subject in a single session, and it might be desirable to store all the aggregated counts in a single object.
-For those cases, the `AggregatedBinnedAlignedSpikes` object can be used.
-This object is similar to the `BinnedAlignedSpikes` object but stores the data from all the events (in this case stimuli) together.
-Because not all events appear the same number of times, the `AggregatedBinnedAlignedSpikes` object stores a third variable, `event_indices`, that indicates which event each of the counts corresponds to.
-The object is created in the following way:
+In experiments where multiple stimuli are presented to a subject within a single session, it is often useful to store the aggregated spike counts from all events in a single object.
+For such cases, the `AggregatedBinnedAlignedSpikes` object is ideal.
+This object functions similarly to the `BinnedAlignedSpikes` object but is designed to store data from multiple events (e.g., different stimuli) together.

+Since events may not occur the same number of times, an homogeneous data structure is not possible.
+Therefore the `AggregatedBinnedAlignedSpikes` object includes an additional variable, event_indices, to indicate which event each set of counts corresponds to.
+You can create this object as follows:

 ```python
 from ndx_binned_spikes import AggregatedBinnedAlignedSpikes